niall-byrne/python-in-a-box/README.md

 - [Adding Python Packages with Poetry](https://python-poetry.org/docs/cli/#add)
 - [Removing Python Packages With Poetry](https://python-poetry.org/docs/cli/#remove)

+The Poetry lock file itself is an OPTIONAL component for your dev environment, and depending on your project you may wish to exclude it from the codebase and your Docker container.
+You are given the option to do so during the templating process.

 #### OS Level Dependencies:

 Modify the [Dockerfile](./{{cookiecutter.project_slug}}/assets/Dockerfile) to accomplish to this.